cor3ntin/wg21-1/deducing-this.md

 # Proposal

-This paper proposes a new way of declaring a member function that will allow for deducing the type and value category of the class instance parameter, while still being invokable as a member function.
+This paper proposes a new way of declaring a member function that will allow for deducing the type and value category of the class instance parameter, while still being invocable as a member function.

 We propose allowing the first parameter of a member function to be named `this`, with the following restrictions: